ccoutant/dwarf-locations/chapter2-diffs.md

 lifetime or change their location during their lifetime.
 A location list is a list of location descriptions, each associated with a range of program counters.
-Location lists are described in Section 3.17.
+Location lists are described in Section 3.18.
 As the value of an attribute, a location list is encoded using class `loclist` (which serves as an index into a separate section containing location lists).</span>

 <span class="add">A location list may have overlapping PC ranges, and thus
 may yield more than one location.
-In these cases, the object value stored in each location must be the same (except for uninitialized/undefined parts of the value).</span>
+In these cases, the object value stored in each location is expected to be the same (except for uninitialized/undefined parts of the value).</span>

 <span class="add">*A location list that yields multiple locations can be